+- Content (textual/video/audio based)

+- Multimedia (animation/audio/video)

+- Communication Tools (discussion boards/blogs/email)

+- Assessment (quizzes/self-tests)

-- Content (selective release/timed release etc) - Multimedia (animation/audio/video) - Communication Tools (discussion/email/chat) - Assessment (quizzes/self tests/online assignment submission) - Course Management (student tracking/online grade book)
+- Course Management (student tracking/online grade book)

 The teaching material is not simply pages of text or reproductions of PowerPoint slides but is created specifically for this form of delivery.
-It includes exercises which can be assessed by the module leader (on-line), individual self tests and group projects.
-It is released onto the website at pre-planned intervals to replicate the pace, albeit slower, of the taught week.
+It includes video (presentations with voice over), individual self-tests, e-papers, downloadable material and other related resources.

 Access to the internet is essential.
-Students also receive a CD of the module which allows study (but not interactive exercises) to be undertaken on a lap top whilst e.g. travelling.
+For some of the modules, delegates also receive a CD/DVD version of the course which allows study (but not interactive exercises) to be undertaken on a lap top whilst e.g. travelling.

 Unless a module contains a compulsory residential session for laboratory work, students may undertake an entire module remotely from the university campus.
-However an optional one day residential programme is delivered during certain taught modules, allowing students to meet the course leader and their fellow students and have the opportunity for discussions on key aspects of the module.
+However an optional one day residential programme is delivered during certain taught modules, allowing delegates to meet the course leader and their fellow attendees and have the opportunity for discussions on key aspects of the module.
 As with the direct taught version, a significant individual assignment is incorporated as well as an examination.
-The latter is also taken remotely from the university campus, at a location convenient for the student and acceptable to NTEC, and will be sat simultaneously by students from the direct taught and distance learning version of each module.
+The latter is also taken remotely from the university campus, at a location convenient for the delegate and acceptable to NTEC, and will be sat simultaneously by attendees from the direct taught and distance learning version of each module.